Improving Your Smile’s Health With Jaw Surgery

 When discussing oral surgery, we often talk about wisdom tooth extraction or even dental implant placement.
 But sometimes, we may need to offer surgery and treatment for your jaw, whether to address tooth loss or treat TMJ disorder.
 How does your Kansas City, MO, dentist improve jaw health with surgery?

 When we lose one or more of our natural teeth, the body takes notice and no longer provides the jawbone around the missing tooth with doses of calcium and phosphorus.
-Without these nutrients, the bone tissue begins to deteriorate and break down, a process that could lead to further tooth loss and an aged appearance.
-If a patient has lost jawbone density but is interested in dental implants, then we may need to perform a bone grafting procedure, which rebuilds the broken down jawbone tissue to enable it to support one or more dental implants.
+Without these nutrients, the bone tissue begins to deteriorate and break down, a process that could lead to further tooth loss and an aging appearance.
+If a patient has lost jawbone density but is interested in dental implants, then we may need to perform a bone grafting procedure, which rebuilds the broken-down jawbone tissue to enable it to support one or more dental implants.
 This restores the density and structure, and allows people to enjoy strong and lifelike replacement teeth, replacement teeth that can last decades with proper care and attention!

 When people have an imbalanced bite, the jaw joints are not symmetrical, which could lead to severe discomfort and the onset of TMJ disorder or bruxism (chronic teeth grinding).
 Over time, trouble opening and closing the mouth could occur, as well as jaw pain, headaches, facial discomfort, or even tooth sensitivity and toothaches.
 The pressure from bruxism could begin to wear down enamel and damage the teeth as well.
 With jaw surgery, we can correct the jaw joints’ symmetry and restore balance to the bite, preventing further symptoms of TMJ disorder and bruxism and protecting the smile from serious complications!